k24d/ssm-vault/TERRAFORM.md

 }
 ```

-In this way, you can avoid storing secrets in your Terraform repository, while keeping parameter names in the code.
+In this way, you can avoid storing secrets in your Terraform repository, while maintaining parameter names in the code.